 NOTE: Teachers should attempt to resolve Section A behaviors when appropriate before referral to the Administrator for official disciplinary action.
 A series of discipline reports for these offenses may lead to suspension or expulsion.

 SECTION A: DISCIPLINARY ACTION

 Grades 6-12

-- 1st offense Teacher/Student Conference - 2nd offense Parent/teacher communication and/or teacher discipline - 3rd offense Parent/teacher communication and/or teacher discipline - 4th offense Becomes a B offense
+1st offense - Parent/teacher communication and teacher discipline 2nd offense - Parent/teacher communication and teacher discipline 3rd offense - Becomes a B offense

 SECTION B: OFFENSES